secretstartups/handbook/content/handbook/engineering/infrastructure/test-platform/reliable-tests.md

 - **In MRs**: The author is responsible for addressing any bugs or updating the test.
 - **In master or nightly pipeline**: Consistent failures trigger automatic quarantine.

-An issue for de-quarantining the test will be created and assigned to counterpart SET for the test’s DevOps stage.
+Once a test is quarantined, the counter part SET will be mentioned in a comment on the failure issue which will already be assigned to them.
-It is the responsibility of the assigned SET to either delegate the issue or fix and de-quarantine the test themselves.
+It is the responsibility of the coutner part SET to either delegate the issue or fix and de-quarantine the test themselves.

 If a test needs to be quarantined sooner than the next reliable test report run, the [fast quarantine](/handbook/engineering/infrastructure/test-platform/debugging-qa-test-failures/#fast-quarantine)